moquist/r-incanter-usage-map/README.md

 function and data-type map between R and Incanter

-This is intended just to be a starting point, and is being added to as missing things are found.
+This is intended just to be a starting point, and is being added to gradually.
+(Feel free to help!)

 At this moment, the "equivalent to R's ...." strings from Incanter doc strings from the following namespaces have been verified to be included here: